Nehc/PDFity/README.md

 ### How to use
 1. You have a document in PDF scan.
 You can get its OCR-text.
 Upload the file and click **OCR**.
 You can set the language if needed.
 2. You receive PDF with OCR (or you have a regular pdf with text conent).
 You want to translate it into russian.
 You can do this in two ways:
-   a.
-Just klick **Translate (RU)**.
+   - Just klick **Translate (RU)**.
 But...
 It's not good idea because...
 Automatic translate is not very good: formulas, same else...
-   b.
-You сan got original and translated document in one: page by page.
+   - You сan got original and translated document in one: page by page.
 Select *eng+rus* option in language and make a translate!
 3. You may extract text for...
 I don't know for what purpose, but it might come in handy!
 Just do it with **Extract text** option.
 4. For the best quality, the russian text can be corrected with a with spell cheker (jamspell).
 5. And last (for now), you can upload image, which will be automatically converted to pdf for all operations with it!